Helios-One-HAM/The-HeliosOne-Game/README.md

 Created in the form of expanding the Ham Radio system, and developing new ways to be a part of Ham Culture.

-Below is the tinfoil hat section for Hams Only.
+Below is the tinfoil hat section for Hams to read Only.
 ☠️ Here be dragons.
-Be warned. ☠️
+You Have been Warned. ☠️